 On the proclamation of an area, a poll of the electors is to be taken at which onethird of those enrolled must vote.
 A majority of those voting decides whether a license is to issue or not.
 These hotels must be at least twelve miles apart, except at Mildura, where special provision is made for the issue of three licenses.
+Under these provisions six areas have been proclaimed, in four of which polls were taken and resulted in favour of license.

 - 4. Queensland.-The local option clauses of the Liquor Acts of 1912-1914 provide for the following:- - (i.)
 The conditions under which new licenses may be granted until the completion of the business of the Licensing Court in April, 1916. - (ii.)
 The continuance of the local option clauses of the Licensing Act of 1885 until the 31st December, 1916. - (iii.)
-The institution of a new scheme, under which electors from and after the year 1917 will have the opportunity of voting every three years on the question of reduction or increase of licenses. - (i.)
+The institution of a new scheme, under which electors from and after the year 1917 will have the opportunity of voting every three years on the question of reduction or increase of licenses.

+(i.)
 New Licenses.
 With regard to the granting of "new licenses" from the 1st April, 1913, and until the completion of the business of the Licensing Court in April, 1916, it is provided that no new licensed victualler's or wine seller's or provisional licenses shall be granted, unless at a local option vote of the electors of the local option area in which the premises or proposed premises are situated, a resolution "that new licenses shall be granted in this local option area" has been carried.